-NOTE - In Table 9-9a (Settings for the TXVECTOR parameters PARTIAL_AID for 1 MHz PPDUs and NDP frames) and Table 9-9b (Settings for the TXVECTOR parameters PARTIAL_AID for non-1MHz PPDUs and non-NDP frames) the last row includes the cases of a PPDU carrying MPDUs
+NOTE - In Table 9-9a (Settings for the TXVECTOR parameter PARTIAL_AID for NDP frames) and Table 9-9b (Settings for the TXVECTOR parameter PARTIAL_AID for non-1MHz PPDUs and non-NDP frames) the last row includes the cases of a PPDU carrying MPDUs:

-—sent to an IBSS STA,
+—sent by a STA that is a member of an IBSS to a STA or STAs that are members of an IBSS

-—sent by an AP to a non associated STA, and
+—sent by an AP to a non associated STA

-—any other condition not explicitly listed elsewhere in the table.
+—any other condition not explicitly listed elsewhere in the table

-In Table 9-9a (Settings for the TXVECTOR parameters PARTIAL_AID for 1 MHz PPDUs and NDP frames) and Table 9-9b (Settings for the TXVECTOR parameters PARTIAL_AID for non-1MHz PPDUs and non-NDP frames)
+In Table 9-9a (Settings for the TXVECTOR parameter PARTIAL_AID for NDP frames) and Table 9-9b (Settings for the TXVECTOR parameter PARTIAL_AID for non-1MHz PPDUs and non-NDP frames):

-AID[b:c] represents bits b to c inclusive of the AID of the recipient STA with bit 0 being the first transmitted
+AID[b:c] represents bits b to c inclusive of the AID of the recipient STA for an individually-addressed frame with bit 0 being the first transmitted, and represents bits b to c inclusive of the Multicast AID of the receipient STAs for a group-addressed frame with bit 0 being the first transmitted.

 BSSID[b:c] represents bits b to c inclusive of the BSSID, with bit 0 being the Individual/Group bit.
 In this representation, the Individual/Group bit is BSSID[0] and BSSID[47] is the last transmitted bit.